Xiaohe041109/Project-2/docs/structure/layout.md

 4. mainwindow.ui
    - Description
       - File used by QT Designer to create and store GUI
-5. /Hurricane Prep or Resource Prep.py
+5. Hurricane Prep or Resource Prep.py
    - Attributes
       - resources_data: Stores the inventory of supplies and shelters
    - Methods